SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 PortagePortage Home Visiting ServiceProfessionalEarly intervention home visiting for pre-school children with SEND

-PPpupil premiumClassroomAdditional funding for disadvantaged pupils
+PPpupil premiumClassroomAdditional funding for disadvantaged learners

 PSPPastoral Support ProgrammeAssessment16-week programme for learners at risk of permanent exclusion